loodse/kubernetes-the-hard-way/docs/01-prerequisites.md

 ## Google Cloud Platform

 This tutorial leverages the [Google Cloud Platform](https://cloud.google.com/) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
-[Sign up](https://cloud.google.com/free/) for $300 in free credits.

-[Estimated cost](https://cloud.google.com/products/calculator/#id=78df6ced-9c50-48f8-a670-bc5003f2ddaa) to run this tutorial: $0.22 per hour ($5.39 per day).

-> The compute resources required for this tutorial exceed the Google Cloud Platform free tier.
+You get the GCP Account for those course from your Loodse instructor.

+## Google Cloud Shell

+To minimize the setup overhead we will use the Google Cloud Shell, which has the benefit, that nearly all tools we need are pre-installed and configured.
+But you could also run those trainings from your local machine.

 ## Google Cloud Platform SDK

-### Install the Google Cloud SDK
+### optional: Install the Google Cloud SDK (if you're running it locally)

 Follow the Google Cloud SDK [documentation](https://cloud.google.com/sdk/) to install and configure the `gcloud` command line utility.